Learning-based Robust Optimization: Procedures and Statistical Guarantees

-\item In terms of basic statistical properties, our approach satisfies a finite-sample confidence guarantee on the feasibility of the solution in which the minimum required sample size in achieving a given confidence is provably \emph{independent} of the dimensions of both the decision space and the underlying probability space.
-While finite-sample guarantees are also found in existing sampling-based methods, the dimension-free property of our approach makes it better suited for high-dimensional problems and situations with limited data where previous methods completely break down.
-This property, which appears very strong, needs to be complemented with good approaches to curb over-conservativeness (which comes our next point). \item The approach sets a foundation for bridging modern machine learning tools into the refined construction of RO formulation.
-On one hand, our framework attempts to find a prediction set that accurately traces the shape of data (to reduce conservativeness).
-On the other hand, it attempts to structure this set in terms of basic geometric shapes compatible with RO techniques (to retain tractability).
-We will present some techniques to construct uncertainty sets that balance the maintenance of both conservativeness and tractability, while simultaneously achieve the basic statistical properties in Feature 1. \item The approach further allows the construction of RO that has the capability to iteratively improve its objective performance by incorporating information on updated optimality beliefs.
-This self-improving machinery combines the prediction set machinery built by Features 1 and 2 with the development of simple monotonicity properties of uncertainty sets in relation to the objective value of CCPs. \item The approach is transparent and easily applicable.
-It is accessible to users with minimal background in statistics or optimization. \end{enumerate}
+In terms of basic statistical property, our approach satisfies a finite-sample confidence guarantee on the feasibility of the solution in which the minimum required sample size in achieving a given confidence is provably \emph{independent} of the dimensions of both the decision space and the underlying probability space.
+While finite-sample guarantees are also found in existing sampling-based methods, the dimension-free property of our approach makes it a suitable resort for certain high-dimensional and limited-data situations where previous methods break down.

-We will support all the claimed features above with detailed procedural description and numerical illustration in this paper.
-Our approach, which lays a statistical ground to further expand the scope of RO formulations in direct data handling, is related to several existing methods for approximating \eqref{CCP} and is partly motivated from overcoming some of their encountered challenges in assimilating data.
+The above property, which may appear very strong, needs nonetheless be complemented with good approaches to curb over-conservativeness and maintain tractability.
+In particular, to reduce conservativeness, a prediction set should accurately trace the shape of data.
+On the other hand, to retain tractability, the set should be expressible in terms of basic geometric shapes compatible with RO techniques.
+We will present some techniques to construct uncertainty sets that balance these two aspects, while simultaneously achieve the basic statistical property.
+Nonetheless, we caution that theses techniques tie conservativeness to the set volume, while often times the former is more intricate and depends on the optimization setting at hand (see, e.g., \cite{lagoa2002distributionally}).
+Along this line, we also discuss a method to iterate the construction of uncertainty sets that incorporate updated optimality beliefs to improve the objective performance.